synssins/sonorium.dev/ROADMAP.md

 - See full track names without truncation
 - Quickly compare settings across tracks
 - More intuitive control layout

-### Per-Track Crossfade Control

-**Goal:** Allow disabling crossfade on individual tracks for seamless loops.

-**Features:**
-- Per-track "Seamless Loop" checkbox in advanced settings
-- When enabled, track loops without crossfade blending
-- Works with both Sparse and Continuous playback modes
-- Ideal for professionally edited loop files
-- State persisted with other track settings

-**Use Cases:**
-- Tracks that are already perfectly looped at edit points
-- Avoiding crossfade artifacts on certain audio files
-- Mixing seamless and crossfaded tracks in the same theme

 ### Home Assistant Entity Integration